AtActionPark/Pianissimo/README.md

 # Solfege

-Set of solfege helpers for notes, intervals, chords and scales
+Set of solfege/musical theory helpers for notes, intervals, chords and scales

 Can be installed via nmp, or by copying the solfegeBundle.js in your project

+A demo of the chord parser current state can be found [here](https://atactionpark.github.io/Solfege/).
+It surely needs more testing

 #### Create a solfege object
 If installed via nmp, require solfege first